Skip to main content

 Not all plugins you need will be open source.
 Every company has their own homegrown tooling.
 Building internal plugins lets you tailor your version of Backstage to be a perfect fit for your infrastructure and software development needs.
 If you end up building plugins that could be useful for other companies, please consider releasing them as open source and add them to the Marketplace.

-If you start developing a plugin that you aim to release as open source, we suggest that you create a new plugin Issue.
+If you start developing a plugin that you aim to release as open source, we suggest that you create a new plugin Issue on the community plugins repo.
 This helps the community know what plugins are in development and opens up opportunities for collaboration.
 You can also use this process if you have an idea for a good plugin, but you need help building it.

 We are really excited to see all the amazing plugins that have already been built, and look forward to seeing even more ideas and collaboration as the Backstage community continues to grow.